velocity303/demo-control-repo/README.md

-# demo-control-repo
-A catchall for my demos
+This is a repository for controlling my puppet infrastructure